The Rt. Rev. Donald Phillips

 He has been interested in the development of new forms of local ministry with an emphasis on the priority of the ministry of the laos.
 This has seen the growth and development of Local Collaborative Ministry in the Diocese of Rupert’s Land.
 Under his leadership the diaconate has been restored in the Diocese.
 Working with the Faculty of Theology of St. John’s College, University of Manitoba, he helped to launch the Diploma in Applied Theology progrmme, which prepares persons for ordained and non-ordained ministries.
 He has placed a high priority on supporting the work of aboriginal Anglicans to address the needs of local aboriginal communities.

 He writes a monthly article in the Rupert’s Land News, has a great love of music, and a keen interest in physical fitness, teaching a step aerobics class at the downtown YMCA in Winnipeg.
 He is married to Nancy, a registered nurse and adult educator and contributor to the Rupert’s Land News and monthly parish mailing with The Other Side of the Pulpit.
-They have two adult sons.
+They have two adult married sons and two grandchildren.